Does the Safe and Sound Protocol Work for Anxiety and Trauma? A Therapist in Dallas Weighs In

 In October 2024, the U.S. Department of Defense awarded nearly $4 million to fund a groundbreaking study at The Ohio State University College of Medicine.
 This research will investigate the impact of integrating the Safe and Sound Protocol (SSP) with cognitive processing therapy (CPT) to reduce PTSD symptoms, particularly hyperarousal, in both military and civilian populations.

-SSP as an Adjunct to Therapy, Not a Standalone Treatment
+The Safe and Sound Protocol as an Adjunct to Therapy, Not a Standalone Treatment

-It’s important to note that the Safe and Sound Protocol is not a replacement for therapy.
+It’s important to note that the Safe and Sound Protocol (SSP) is not a replacement for therapy.
 Instead, it acts as a catalyst for healing, enhancing other therapeutic approaches like:

 In Dallas and beyond, the Safe and Sound Protocol can be a powerful tool for nervous system healing, but it works best as part of a comprehensive therapy plan tailored to you.

-Common Concerns and Misconceptions About SSP
+Common Concerns and Misconceptions About the Safe and Sound Protocol

 The Safe and Sound Protocol (SSP) is a powerful tool for nervous system regulation, but if you’re new to it, you may have some understandable questions or hesitations.
 Below, we’ll address some of the most common concerns people have about the Safe and Sound Protocol, especially those seeking nervous system regulation for anxiety, trauma, and sensory sensitivities in Dallas.